-An increase in all-cause mortality has been observed in a meta-nalysis of Phase 3 and 4 clinical trials in tigecycline-treated patients versus comparator.
-The cause of this mortality risk difference of 0.6% (95% Cl 0.1, 1.2) has not been established.
-Tigecycline should be reserved for use in situations when alterna-tive treatments are not suitable [see Indications and Usage (1.4), Warnings and Precautions (5.1, 5.2) and Adverse Reactions (6.1)].
+An increase in all-cause mortality has been observed in a meta analysis of Phase 3 and 4 clinical trials in tigecycline-treated patients versus comparator.
+The cause of this mortality risk difference of 0.6% (95% CI 0.1, 1.2) has not been established. figecycline should be reserved for use in situations when alterna tive treatments are not suitable [see Indications and Usage (1.4, Warnings and Precautions (5.1, 5.2) and Adverse Reactions (6.1)]

-INDICATIONS AND USAGE
+- INDICATIONS AND USAGE

-Complicated Skin and Skin Structure Infections

-Tigecycline for injection is indicated in patients 18 years of age and older for the treatment of complicated skin and skin structure infections caused by susceptible isolates of Escherichia coli, Entero-coccus faecalis (vancomycin-susceptible isolates), Staphylococcus aureus (methicillin-susceptible and -resistant isolates), Streptococcus agalactiae, Streptococcus anginosus grp. (includes S. anginosus, S. intermedius, and S. constellatus), Streptococcus pyogenes, Enterobacter cloacae, Klebsiella pneumoniae, and Bacteroides fragilis.
+- 1.1 Complicated Skin and Skin Structure Infections ecycline for injection is indicated in patients 18 years of age and older for the treatment of complicated skin and skin structure infections caused by susceptible isolates of Escherichia coli, Enterococcus faecalis (vancomycin-susceptible isolates), Staphylococcus aureus (methicillin-susceptible and -resistant isolates).
+Streptococcus agalactiae, Streptococcus anginosus grp. (includes S. anginosus S. intermedius, and S. constellatus), Streptococcus pyogenes, Entero bacter cloacae, Klebsiella pneumoniae, and Bacteroides fragilis.

-Complicated Intra-abdominal Infections
+- 1.2 Complicated Intra-abdominal Infections

-Tigecycline for injection is indicated in patients 18 years of age and older for the treatment of complicated intra-abdominal infections caused by susceptible isolates of Citrobacter freundii, Enterobacter cloacae, Escherichia coli, Klebsiella oxytoca, Klebsiella pneumoniae,
+Tigecycline for injection is indicated in patients 18 years of age and older for the treatment of complicated intra-abdominal infe caused by susceptible isolates of Citrobacter freundii.
+Enterobacter cloacae, Escherichia coli, Klebsiella oxytoca, Klebsiella pneumoniae

-WARNINGS AND PRECAUTIONS
+- WARNINGS AND PRECAUTIONS -

-- All-Cause Mortality: A meta-analysis of Phase 3 and 4 clinical trials demonstrated an increase in all-cause mortality in tigecycline-treated patients compared to controls with a risk difference of 0.6% (95% Cl 0.1, 1.2).
+- All-Cause Mortality: A meta-analysis of Phase 3 and 4 clinical trials demonstrated an increase in all-cause mortality in tigecycline-treated patients ompared to controls with a risk difference of 0.6% (95% CI 0.1, 1.2).
 The cause of this increase has not been established.
-An increase was also seen in a meta-analysis limited to the approved indications [0.6% (95% Cl 0, 1.2)].
-The greatest difference in mortality was seen in tigecycline-treated patients with vertilator-associated pneumonia.
-(5.1, 5.2)

-Apanhylactic Beatigns: have been reported with tigocycline and power. - Anaphylactic Reactions: have been reported with tigecycline, and may be life-threatening.
+An increase was also se a meta-analysis limited to the approved indications [0.6% (95% CI 0, 1.2)].
+The greatest difference in mortality was seen in tigecycline-treated patients with ventilator-associated pneumonia.
+(5.1, 5.2) - Anaphylactic Reactions: have been reported with tigecycline, and may be life-threatening.
 Avoid use in patients with known hypersensitivity to tetracyclines.
 (5.3) - Hepatic Adverse Effects: have been reported with tigecycline.
-Patients who develop abnormal liver function tests during tigecycline therapy should be monitored for evidence of worsening hepatic function and evaluated for risk/benefit of continuing tigecycline therapy.
-(5.4)

-Pancreatitis: including fatalities, has been reported with tigecycline.
-If pancreatitis is suspected, then consider stopping tigecycline.
-(5.5) - Fetal Harm: Tigecycline may cause fetal harm when administered to a pregnant woman.
-(5.6) - pregnant worthath.
-(5.0)

-Tooth Discoloration: The use of tigecycline during tooth development may cause permanent discoloration of the teeth.
-(5.7)

-Clostridium difficile-Associated Diarrhea (CDAD): evaluate if diarrhea occurs.
-(5.8)
+Patients who develop abnormal liver function tests during tigecycline therapy should e monitored for evidence of worsening hepatic function and evaluated for risk/benefit of continuing tigecycline therapy.
+(5.4) - Pancreatitis: including fatalities, has been reported with tigecycline.
+If ancreatitis is suspected, then consider stopping tigecycline.
+(5.5) - Fetal Harm: Tigecycline may cause fetal harm when administered to a pregnant woman, (5.6) - Tooth Discoloration: The use of tigecycline during tooth development may cause permanent discoloration of the teeth.
+(5.7) - Clostridium difficile-Associated Diarrhea (CDAD): evaluate if diarrhea $\alpha$ (5.8)